-For enhanced access to credit by women-owned businesses, the State Department for Gender should consider:
+For enhanced access to credit by women-owned businesses, the State Department for Industrialization, Directorate of SMEs, should consider:

-- i) Supporting more women-owned enterprises to meet the CGS requirements, and thus to qualify for loans backed by the scheme.
-This can be achieved by: - a) Working collaboratively with the National Treasury, the CGS Implementing Banks, and the State Department for Industrialization to provide training specifically targeted at women's enterprises in order to build the knowledge and skills of these enterprises so that they have the capacity to address the gaps they face in meeting the requirements for CGS backed loans. - b) Working collaboratively with the National Treasury to support more informal women-owned enterprises to transition to formality.
-This will mean that there are more women-owned enterprises generally that are formally registered, and which therefore meet the basic CGS requirements. - ii) Supporting women-owned enterprises to access higher levels of credit.
-This can be achieved by working collaboratively with the National Treasury and CGS implementing banks to develop mechanisms that: - a) Provide flexible repayment terms to accommodate the needs of small businesses that have seasonal or uncertain cash flows.
-This may include quarterly repayments, longer grace periods, and loan rescheduling.
+- i) Supporting more women owned enterprises to expand and develop and thus be better placed to meet the basic requirements for access to higher levels of credit.
+This can be achieved by: - a) Working collaboratively with the National Treasury, the Implementing Banks and the State Department for Gender to provide training specifically targeted at women's enterprises in order to build the knowledge and skills of these enterprises, so that they have the capacity to address the gaps they face in meeting the requirements for CGS backed loans. - b) Working collaboratively with the National Treasury to support more informal women owned enterprises to transition to formality.
+This will mean that there are more women owned enterprises generally that are formally registered, and which therefore meet the basic CGS requirements. - c) Working collaboratively with CGS Implementing Banks to develop and implement credit products that can be accessed by informal women-owned enterprises.
+This will support these enterprises to grow and expand, and have greater capacity to meet the requirements for CGS backed loans.